blueworldmedia/releasemon/README.md

 If you are able to control your Supervisor instance with `supervisorctl`, you have already have this coonigured.

-To restart your celery workers on changes in the `/app/devops` directory your `supervisord.conf` could look like this.
+To restart your Laravel worker when the contents of `/appdir/.version` is updated, your `supervisord.conf` might look like this.

-    [program:celery]
+    [program:laravel-worker]
-    command=celery -A devops.celery worker --loglevel=INFO --concurrency=10
+    command=php /home/forge/app.com/artisan queue:work sqs --sleep=3 --tries=3 --max-time=3600

     [program:releasemon]
-    command=releasemon /appdir/.version celery
+    command=releasemon /appdir/.version laravel-worker

 You can use multiple instances of Releasemon to control different programs.